mermaid-js/mermaid/docs/usage.md

 **Parsing text without rendering**

+Text can also be parsed without rendering it.
+The function **mermaid.validate(txt)** takes a text string as an argument and returns true if the text is syntactically correct and false if it is not.
+The parseError function will be called when the parse function returns false.

+**Validating text**

 It is also possible to validate the syntax before rendering in order to streamline the user experience.
-The function **mermaid.parse(txt)** takes a text string as an argument and returns true if the text is syntactically correct and false if it is not.
+The function **mermaid.validate(txt)** takes a text string as an argument and returns true if the text is syntactically correct and false if it is not.
 The parseError function will be called when the parse function returns false.

 The code-example below in meta code illustrates how this could work: